tom-pytel/sympad/README.md

 If you just want to use the program you only need the file **sympad.py**, and of course Python and the SymPy Python package.
 You can download **sympad.py** from here or install it directly from the PyPI repository.
+This version of SymPad works with SymPy 1.5, a version of SymPad which works correctly with SymPy 1.4 is available on the branch **SymPy1.4**.

-To install on Linux from PyPI:
+To install the latest version on Linux from PyPI:
 ```
 pip3 install sympad
 ```